 What is Operation Encompass?

-Operation Encompass runs jointly between school and Lancashire Police.
-It has been created to address the need to report Domestic Abuse incidents experienced by pupils to their schools, in order to provide the support and nurture that they need when they need it most.
-By 9.00am on the next school day the school’s Key Adult will be informed that the child or young person has been involved, heard or witnessed a domestic incident.
-This knowledge, given to schools through Operation Encompass, will enable the provision of immediate early intervention through silent or overt support dependent upon the needs and wishes of the child.
+9.00am on the next school/ college day the school’s Key Adult will be informed of the child or young person’s involvement.
+This knowledge, given to educational establishments through Operation Encompass, allows the provision of immediate early intervention through silent or overt support dependent upon the needs and wishes of the child/ young person.